Courses

 PRE-REQUISITES

 Much of the material needed as background reading for this course will be provided on-line.
-The preparatory material will cover basics of probability, random variables, probability distributions and stochastic processes, and introductions to maintenance & reliability, queueing theory, inventory control and revenue management.
+The preparatory material will cover basics of probability, random variables, probability distributions and stochastic processes, and introductions to maintenance & reliability, queueing theory, inventory control and reinforcement learning.

 AIM